Curium: History

-The α-decay half-life of 240Cm was correctly determined as 26.7 days.
+The α-decay half-life of 240Cm was determined as 26.8 days and later revised to 30.4 days.

 The discovery of curium and americium in 1944 was closely related to the Manhattan Project, so the results were confidential and declassified only in 1945.
 Seaborg leaked the synthesis of the elements 95 and 96 on the U.S. radio show for children, the Quiz Kids, five days before the official presentation at an American Chemical Society meeting on November 11, 1945, when one listener asked if any new transuranic element beside plutonium and neptunium had been discovered during the war.
 The discovery of curium (242Cm and 240Cm), its production, and its compounds was later patented listing only Seaborg as the inventor.

 The element was named after Marie Curie and her husband Pierre Curie, who are known for discovering radium and for their work in radioactivity.
 It followed the example of gadolinium, a lanthanide element above curium in the periodic table, which was named after the explorer of rare-earth elements Johan Gadolin: